XUAN-CW/lsieun.github.io/_apache-maven/dependency/super-and-effective-pom.md

 As we can see, our project POM is merged with the super POM and with **the built-in lifecycle `default` bindings**.
 For example, we can see the bindings of the compiler plugin with the `compile` and `test-compile` phases, even if these bindings aren't declared in any of the module's POMs or the super POM.
-Notice that **transitive dependencies** are not merged—to see them, we have to invoke the `dependency:tree` goal.
+Notice that **transitive dependencies** are not merged — to see them, we have to invoke the `dependency:tree` goal.